I Tried Float Therapy— Here's My Experience

 It was definitely a unique experience that I plan to try again.
 When I do, I will be sure to update you on my new experiences!

 Since my float, I’ve had many women in my circles ask about my experience and express how they have been wanting to try it out too.
-So, I partnered with Healing Waters Float Spa to offer you two ways that you can experience float therapy yourself:
+So, I partnered with Healing Waters Float Spa to offer you a special introductory offer so that you can experience float therapy yourself.